Income Sprinkling Canada: Tax Savings Through Income Sprinkling

 - Be over the age of 25 and the income represents a reasonable return on his/her investment.

 - Be over the age of 65.

 The higher income spouse can split up to 50% of their pension income with a lower earning spouse if it is withdrawn after the age of 65 from an employer sponsored pension plan or a registered retirement income fund (RRIF).

 Yes, a higher earning spouse can transfer income to his lower earning spouse’s RRSP so that both can pay taxes at a lower marginal tax rate.

 Yes, you are allowed to loan money to a lower income spouse at a rate of 2%.
 The interest on the loan must be paid by the lower income earning spouse to the higher income earning spouse by January 30 each year on the prior year’s income.
 This offers both spouses a means of paying taxes at a lower marginal tax rate.

 Yes, you can set up a trust fund for your child, as long as he/she is under 18 years of age.
 The money loaned to the trust is payable at the prescribed rate of 1% interest.
 While the capital gains earned inside of the trust fund is non-taxable, the dividends and interest are taxable.

 Contact a Lawyer

-While traditional income sprinkling opportunities were fundamentally changed and largely eradicated by the overhaul to corporate tax planning by the Liberal government in 2017, some formidable tax planning opportunities are still available to Canadians.
+While traditional income sprinkling opportunities in Canada were fundamentally changed and largely eradicated by the overhaul to corporate tax planning by the Liberal government in 2017, some formidable tax planning opportunities are still available to Canadians.